YahooArchive/mojito-pipeline/README.md

 `render`   | When to render the view with the given data.
 Can ensure children mojits are embeded in mojit's view.
 `flush`    | When to add the mojit to the flush queue.
 Can control when the mojit can be flushed to the page.
 `display`  | When to display the mojit on the client.
 Can make sure the mojit is only seen after other mojits.
+`error`    | When to error out the mojit.
+Allows the mojit to reach the error state given a specified condition.

 Stage action rules are boolean expressions that are evaluated during runtime, right before the specified stage action.
 Each clause is composed of a mojit instance and its state, for example, `mojit-id.dispatched`.
 Clauses can be combined in complex manners using operands such as `&&`, `||`, and parentheses.